distributed-system-analysis/pbench/docs/Agent/installation/ansible_based_installation.md

 # Ansible based installation

-In the following: we describe how to install Pbench Agent using an ansible playbook.
+In the following: we describe how to install Pbench Agent using an ANSIBLE playbook.

 :::{note}
 The same Pbench Agent version must be installed on all the test systems that participate in a benchmark run, there is no support for mixed installations.